 In reality, there is not one particular sensor that provides more benefit to a manufacturer than another.
 There are many different ways to connect to equipment, but each manufacturer will need a different plan of action.

-Of course, we know how to connect to any type of machine, but there is no one size fits all.
+Of course, we know how to connect to any type of machine, but there is no one size fits all solution for industrial automation.

 Take the different types of equipment and combinations of data for instance.
 The data people need, the goals people have, the equipment they need to gather from, every solution is a bit custom in terms of connectivity and what data SensrTrx is going to collect.